wrs225/Caravel-Vector-Coprocessor-AI/README.md

 Use a different method for testing your Verilog than iverilog.
 We decided to use PyMTL3 to test our design and it was very fruitful.
 Because ChatGPT is better at generating Python than Verilog, it became trivially easy to use GPT4 to generate test cases for our design.
 This allowed us to have a feedback loop of generating test cases alongside hardware to verify its functionality.
 This enabled us to generate a larger project in a shorter amount of time.

 The management SoC does not support floating point instructions.
 We thought there was an FPU implemented on the Management Core, but it turns out that was not synthesized.
-If you want to use the floating-point portions of this project, you will need to add an additional C library to compile floating point instructions in software
+If you want to use the floating-point portions of this project, you will need to add an additional C library to compile floating point instructions in software.